 General Data Protection Regulations (GDPR)

-On the 25th May 2018 the General Data Protection Regulation, known as GDPR, comes into effect.
+Data Protection law has changed.
+On the 25th May 2018 the General Data Protection Regulation, known as GDPR, came into effect.
 GDPR imposes additional obligations on organisations and gives you extra rights around how your data is used.

 We want you to know that Birchwood Town Council respects the information we hold on you and that we take the security of your information very seriously.